learn-co-curriculum/phase-1-using-fetch/README.md

 - Working around backwards compatibility issues
 - Identify examples of the AJAX technique on popular websites

+## Setup

+This is a code along reading.
+Please fork and clone this reading down to your local computer before starting.

 ## Introduction

 When it comes to making engaging web sites, we often find ourselves needing to send a lot of data (text, images, media, etc.) so that the page is exciting.

 **But** browsers won't show anything until they've processed all of that data.
 As a result, they show nothing.
 The screen stays blank and users experience "waiting."

 Too much waiting means visitors will click away and never come back.
 Web users expect sites to load quickly **and** to stay updated.
 Research shows that 40